csesoc/constitution/CONSTITUTION.rst

 Adjournment
 -----------

-    Copied from section 31 of the Model Constitution.

 #.
 The chairperson of a general meeting at which a quorum is present may, with the consent of the majority of members present at the meeting, adjourn the meeting from time to time and place to place, but no business is to be transacted at an adjourned meeting other than the business left unfinished at the meeting at which the adjournment took place.
 #.
 If a general meeting is adjourned for 14 days or more, the secretary must give written or oral notice of the adjourned meeting to each member of CSESoc stating the place, date and time of the meeting and the nature of the business to be transacted at the meeting.
 #.
 Except as provided in subclauses (1) and (2), notice of an adjournment of a general meeting or of the business to be transacted at an adjourned meeting is not required to be given.

 Making of decisions
 -------------------

-    Copied from section 32 of the Model Constitution.

 #.
 A question arising at a general meeting of CSESoc is to be determined by: